SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Heavily encourage spectators, a lot of people find it easier to opt in, both already recruits and future people

 Also give a few reasons on why we should allow lateral entry people, like reduces the load, helps us get more members for sessions temporarily at least.
-Hook people into debate (like friends  before their academic load starts during recruitment season
+Hook people into debate (like first years who are newly second years, who want to join cuz their friend is in the debsoc a lot) before their academic load starts during recruitment season.

   I support not playing pranks in the initial days cuz it erodes trust in the clubheads.
+Especially not pranks like, "you won't get in to debsoc".

 Good to talk about how you went through the same struggles, and used to fumble glorification, narrative, and THR motions in your first year too

 Akshath Saxena, seniors need to have and show passion for it to flow to juniors